gerteck/cheatsheets/README.md

 # Cheatsheets

-Personal Project to make Module Cheatsheets!
+Personal Project to make Module Cheatsheets~

 Let me know if there are any typos, thanks!